 What is Hydroquinone?

 Hydroquinone, in the past, was the standard ingredient for skin lightening treatments.
 Until recently, it was thought to be the safest and most effective treatment for hyperpigmentation, including age spots, melasma, sun damage and other discolorations.
-However, new research suggests that there may be serious side effects associated with long term use of synthetic hydroquinone.
+However, new research suggests that there may be some side effects associated with long term use of synthetic hydroquinone.
 Just recently the FDA also announced its plans to possibly remove hydroquinone based products from store shelves and limit its use to only prescription based medications.
-Consequently, many manufacturers have begun to produce natural alternatives which mimic the skin lightening properties of hydroquinone.
+Consequently, many manufacturers have begun to produce natural alternatives which mimic the skin brightening properties of hydroquinone.
 Ingredients such as kojic acid and licorice have become quite popular along with more advanced ingredients like Alpha-Arbutin.
-When combined, these ingredients can often produce results that even surpass hydroquinone but without the associated risks.
+When combined effectively in a topical formulation, these ingredients can produce visible skin brightening results with minimal risks and irritation.
 Skin lighteners have come a long way in the past few years.
-With all the available information on the internet, consumers can now educate themselves about the skin bleaching products they buy.
+With all the available information on the internet, consumers can now educate themselves about the skin care products they buy.

 Many dangerous skin lightening products are imported from countries where legal regulations are not thoroughly enforced.
 One of the most dangerous ingredients found in these products is mercury.
 Though use of mercury in skin care products is illegal in the United States, many skin lightening products still contain this extremely toxic ingredient.
 Mercury poisoning is known to cause neurological and kidney damage and may also lead to psychiatric disorders.
 The effects of mercury have been well documented in hundreds of studies on both rats and humans.
 Often permanent nerve and brain damage can also occur with long term exposure.
 For good reason, the FDA bans the use of mercury at even minute concentrations in all skin care products manufactured in the United States.
 However, it is nearly impossible to control all of the illegally imported products that come in to the country every year.